Grants and Awards

 - The Harry Denman Evangelism Award honors United Methodists in each annual conference whose exceptional ministry of evangelism - expressed in Word (what), Sign (why), and Deed (how) - brings people into a life-transforming relationship with Jesus Christ.
 What distinguishes a Harry Denman Evangelism Award recipient is the commitment to consistently introduce others to the Good News of Jesus Christ in all ministry settings.
 Their ministry is exceptional for the number of new Christ Followers who credit encounters with this person as critical in helping to start or reignite their faith journey.
 We will recognize one youth (12-18), one clergy, and one layperson.
 Nominations are due April 30 and will be awarded at Annual Conference.

-- Unified Funding Task Force (UFT) Grants assist congregations with grants for new faith ministries, new church starts
+- Unified Funding Task Force (UFT) Grants assist congregations with grants for new ministry, new or renewed congregation development,

 Young People’s Ministry